sagitbolat/skyengine_sdl/RPG_game/design_doc.md

             * Example: A fireball spell might get more critical damage from player's Intelligence and level of pyromancy proficiency.
             * Example: A dagger throw skill might get more critical damage from player's Luck

+# Equipment and Spells:

+* Rusty Sword:
+    * Starts off as the weakest weapon in the game, but can be upgraded into the TRusty Sword by bringing it to a master blacksmith.
+    * TRust Sword starts off only slightly better than the Rusty Sword, however, as you use the sword for different things, it gains experience.
+        * At maximum experience, TRusty sword becomes comparable in damage to all other legendary weapons, but is able to be infused and buffed with other elements, making it more versatile.
+        * Maybe look at a way to include some sort of evolution system with the sword similar to how an eevee can be evolved into
+          multiple variants.